NAS Oceana Air Show FAQs

 One one-way in and out - what is the traffic pattern?

-There are two primary ways onto the base via the Main Gate (Tomcat Blvd off of Oceana Blvd) and the Back Gate (Hornet Drive off of Dam Neck Rd.).
+This information is yet to be released for 2019 but in past years there are two primary ways onto the base via the Main Gate (Tomcat Blvd off of Oceana Blvd) and the Back Gate (Hornet Drive off of Dam Neck Rd.).
 Each of those routes take you to different parking areas.
 The traffic pattern and parking lot routing is determined real-time in response to amount of vehicles and status of the respective parking lots.
 Upon exit, 3 gates are opened and we do our best to get everyone off the base as fast as we can.

 Prohibited items?
 Specifics.